top of page

 Articles

 Ban, Pamela and Seth J. Hill.
-"Efficacy of Congressional Oversight.Conditionally Accepted, American Political Science Review.
+"Efficacy of Congressional Oversight.Forthcoming, American Political Science Review.

 Ban, Pamela and Jaclyn Kaslovsky.
 "Local Orientation in the U.S. House of Representatives."
-Accepted, American Journal of Political Science.
+Forthcoming, American Journal of Political Science. [open access]

 Ban, Pamela.
 2024.
 "Information and Party Influence in the U.S. Congress."
 Journal of Political Institutions and Political Economy 4(4): 497-521. [pre-print]